 I am a medical sociologist, with research interests in inequalities in the health care attendance and in the development and implementation of digital technologies, particularly applied to oral health care.
 I currently work on an ethnographic study on inequalities in the use of oral health care, particularly among people from disadvantages areas.
 This study is part of an NIHR Programme Grant for Applied Research project on developing and testing an intervention to reduce inequalities in the use of routine dental care.
 More information about this project is available on https://www.returnproject.co.uk/.
-I am also currently working on a community based participatory project using visual methods, which focuses on what helps and hinders dental visiting.
+I am also currently working on a community based participatory project using visual methods, which focuses on community members' views of what helps and hinders dental visiting.